HomeBlog Home

 9. Be the First to View and Submit an Offer

 In a seller's market, being quick can help you win the house you want.
-Many sellers like to keep things simple and will often choose buyers who act fast and send in strong offers right away.
+Many sellers like to keep things simple and often choose buyers who act quickly and submit strong offers right away.

 To be first in line, set up instant alerts for new listings with your Realtor.
 As soon as a new home pops up that fits your search, contact your agent and see it as soon as possible.
 This gives you a better shot at making an offer before anyone else.

-Since you usually will not meet the seller directly, focus on making your offer clean and clear.
-Your Realtor will guide you through what to include, so your offer stands out.
+Since you will not usually meet the seller in person, focus on making your offer clear and concise.
+Your Realtor will guide you on what to include to make your offer stand out.

 10. Offer to Pay All Title Insurance Fees